domtronn/chrome-extension-gcal-eval/README.md

 - [ ] Deal with clashing meetings
 - [ ] Publish on web stores
 - [ ] Highlight your work day
+- [ ] Ability to filter certain colours